c6o/docs/content/guides/commands/intercept.md

     ...
 ```

-and the ports section will be directed to port 80:
+and the ports' section will be directed to port 80:

 ```yaml
   ports: